cpenchoen/IntuneDocs/intune/apps-win32-app-management.md

 - Windows 10 version 1607 or later (Enterprise, Pro, and Education versions)
 - Windows 10 client needs to be:
     - Devices must be joined to Azure AD and auto-enrolled.
-The Intune management extension supports Azure AD joined, hybrid domain joined, group policy enrolled devices are supported.
+The Intune management extension supports Azure AD joined and hybrid domain joined devices.
+Group Policy enrolled devices are supported with the following note.
     > [!NOTE]
     > For the group policy enrolled scenario - The end user uses the local user account to AAD join their Windows 10 device.
 The user must log onto the device using their AAD user account and enroll into Intune.
 Intune will install the Intune Management extension on the device if a PowerShell script or a Win32 app is targeted to the user or device.
 - Windows application size is capped at 8 GB per app.